 That quote has resonated with me.
 Giving birth changed the direction of my life and planted the seed in my heart that would eventually bloom into supporting new and growing families.

 In Arkansas, one must choose between attending home births and hospital births when deciding which midwifery path to take.
 Certified Professional Midwives (CPMs) only attend home births.
-Certified Nurse Midwives (CNMs) only attend hospital or birth center births, and few CNMs attend births here.
+Certified Nurse Midwives (CNMs) only attend hospital or birth center births, and few CNMs attend births here at this time.

 I also believe that there is no "right way" to give birth--the most important thing is that women are aware of their options, have access to accurate evidence-based information, and feel respected and supported during the process.
 Each family, each pregnancy and birth experience, each child is unique.

-On a personal note, I am a Christian who believes that my midwifery practice should be rooted in love and respect for all people.
+On a personal note, I am a Christian who believes that my work should be rooted in love and respect for all people.
 Whatever your circumstances may be, I am committed to providing judgment-free, loving care.

-I have been married to my Lovie, Greg, for 18 years.
+I have been married to my Greg for 18 years.
 We have seven children, six still living at home with us.

 To ensure that I am giving my best to others, I make a point of regularly carving out time to replenish my mind, body, and soul.
 Some of the things that keep me feeling peaceful and joyful are my faith, practicing martial arts, playing guitar and piano, concocting herbal remedies, and enthusiastically cheering at my kids' activities.